Leaving the U.S.

 - be unable to complete your degree program (not all classes are offered remotely)

 - lose a semester of eligibility for OPT and/or CPT

 - owe rent even that you may be legally bound to pay even if you are abroad

 - be required to reapply for admission - Students who skip a major term (Spring or Fall), are required to apply for readmission.

 Graduate students, especially those with assistantships, should carefully review all information on the Graduate School's website here.

 If you are still considering traveling, please carefully read through our International Travel During COVID presentation and review the Study in the States link here to ensure that you travel with the appropriate documents.

-Quarantine Information for Students Returning to the U.S.
+Health Information for Students Returning to the U.S.

 Withdrawal from UL Lafayette: If you will not return to the University, please fill out the Withdrawal Form and return it to our office or email it email@example.com.
 Please make sure you have dropped your classes for the next semester.